RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 3.5 Logical database requirements

-See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
-You should provide an overview domain model (e.g.  a UML class diagram of approximately ten classes) and write a brief description of the responsibilities of each class in the model (3 pages).
+>See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
+You should provide an overview domain model (e.g.  a UML class diagram >of approximately ten classes) and write a brief description of the responsibilities of each class in the model (3 pages).

-You should use right tools, preferabley PlantUML, to draw your URL diagrams which can be easily embedded into a Mardown file (PlantUML is also supported by GitLab and Foswiki).
+>You should use right tools, preferabley PlantUML, to draw your URL diagrams which can be easily embedded into a Mardown file (PlantUML is also supported by GitLab and Foswiki).

+d and e:
+>d) Data entities and their relationships;
+>e) Integrity constraints; Maintain info quality. <br></br>

+*Domain Model Placeholder*

+#### Microcontroller
+Lorem
+#### Inertial Measurement Unit Driver
+#### SectionC

 ### 3.6 Design constraints